Resumes, CVs, Cover Letters, & Thank You Notes

 - Include “Enclosure” or “Attachment” at the bottom if you are sending any other information, such as your resume.

-The traditional thank you note takes the form of a handwritten letter.
+The traditional thank you note takes the form of a handwritten letter, but the modern form is through email.
 If your handwriting is legible, then this gesture can add a touch of personalization to your correspondence.
 If your handwriting is poor, however, a typed letter is perfectly acceptable.
 Select neutral paper or note cards, such as white or cream, and avoid colored paper and cutesy graphics or greetings.
-Although less formal than a handwritten note or typed letter, the thank you email may also be appropriate, especially in today’s email-driven environment.

-Ultimately, you may want to make your decision on what method to use based on how formally your interview was conducted.
-If your first impression felt strictly formal, then a typed letter may be more appropriate; if the atmosphere was more informal, a hand-written note or email may work better.
+Ultimately, you need to make your decision on what method to use based on how formally your interview was conducted.
+If your first impression felt strictly formal, then a typed letter is often more appropriate; if the atmosphere was more informal, a hand-written note or email is best.

 It is important to email a thank you note to the interviewer within 24 hours of the interview.
 Many applicant decisions or second-round interviews will be made quickly; emailing a thank you note will reaffirm your interest in the position.